adamhilton/AHNet/README.md

 3. Add connection string of the postgres database as an environment variable called AHNetConnectionString on your system

-4. Finally, run 'dnx ef database update' inside the Camp.Domain root
+4. Run 'dnx ef database update' inside the Camp.Web root

+5. Before running the project, it's a good idea to add two environment variables, AHNetSeedUserName and AHNetSeedPassword.
+   This will be used to create a seed user if no user has been created yet.

 ### Import information for unit test project!
 The unit test project is using a version of [Moq](https://github.com/moq/moq4) that is only available via MyGet.